ZeroNerodaHero/USACO_Platinum_Contest/2021_01Jan/README.md

 ## 2. Minimum Cost Paths

 The DP optimization is done by using the piecewise interval to narrow down the search.
 The intervals are created by a set of **"best points"**.
 The **best point** is defined as the point to which other point with greater (or equal) y-cooridinate will reference, for example, (1,1,0) is the **first best point**.
-The minimum cost of point x after **best point f** is deducted from the formula as follows:
+The minimum cost of point x after **best point f** is deduced from the formula as follows:

     minimum-cost-path(x, y) = f.v + x*x*(y-f.y) + c[f.y]*(x-f.x)